trofi/trofi.github.io.gen/posts/294-an-obscure-make-shuffle-bug.md

 order-only dependency.

-The fix is to add `private` keyword to prevent the `LIBS=...` leakage from `efisecdb` into libraries in it's prerequisite list:
+The fix is to add `private` keyword to prevent the `LIBS=...` leakage from `efisecdb` into libraries in its prerequisite list:

 ```diff
 --- a/src/Makefile